Proposals for Feedback

 From time to time, the Council seeks feedback on issues relating to midwifery regulation.

 Here, you will find information about proposals on which the Council is seeking feedback.
 A summary of each and related documents for downloading can be found in the Relevant Documents section on this page.

-There is currently nothing open for feedback.
+There is nothing currently open for feedback.

 Annual Practising Certificate Fees 2022/23 closed on 28 January 2022

 The Midwifery Council proposed to increase the Annual Practising Certificate (APC) Fee.
 The Council wished to gather views from the sector to inform its decision on a proposed fee increase.
-A result will be published once a decision has been made by the Council.
+A result will be published once a decision has been made by the the Council.

 Midwifery-Led Abortion Care closed on 19 November 2021

 The Midwifery Council recently sought feedback on a proposal to regulate Midwifery-Led Abortion Care as an additional scope of practice for midwives.

 Recertification Programme for Midwives closed on 15 November 2021

 The Midwifery Council requested feedback on proposed changes to the Recertification Programme for the period 01 April 2022 – 31 March 2023.